 a.
-The District Employment Policies are designed to ensure the fair and equal treatment of all persons either employed by or may be interested in being employed by the District.
+The District Employment Policies are designed to ensure the fair and equal treatment of all persons either employed by or applying to the District.
 In these policies, the District identifies itself as an equal opportunity employer and expresses its commitment to honor and reflect the diversity of its community in all employment practices.
 All District opportunities and programs are open to everyone, and offensive or abusive behavior toward anyone based on their ethnicity, nationality, religious affiliation, age, sex, sexual orientation, or level of mental and physical ability will not be tolerated.
 The District also provides opportunities for and accommodates persons with disabilities in accordance with the Americans with Disabilities Act of 1990.
 These policies are monitored and enforced by the District's Human Resources Department for purposes concerning the recruitment of new employees, and by the appropriate administrators for purposes concerning established employees.

 The District's Human Resources Department has also posted detailed step-by-step procedures for the recruitment and hiring of new employees.
-These procedures begin with the filling out of a Personnel Requisition Form and end with a Human Resources orientation for the new employee, and include strict rules governing the selection of screening committee members and the evaluation of application materials.
-The HR Department keeps an extensive list of websites on which to post new job announcements so as to reach as broad and diverse a base of potential employees as possible.
-In order to ensure that the diverse populations of the District's varied communities is properly represented by its employees, the District HR Department keeps close track of the demographic breakdown of the District and each of its three colleges.
+The Human Resources Department keeps an extensive list of websites on which to post new job announcements so as to reach as broad and diverse a base of potential employees as possible.
+In order to ensure that the diverse populations of the District's varied communities are properly represented by its employees, the District Human Resources Department keeps track of the demographic breakdown of employees of the SMCCCD.